Police handcuffed a man so tightly he had to have hand amputated, lawsuit says

 “He’s depressed — really depressed.
 He won’t leave his house,” Jon Goldfarb, Loyola’s attorney, told The Washington Post on Wednesday.

-In an interview with Al.com, Loyola said he watched with fear as he noticed his fingers turning blue, then black, after his release from jail.
+In an interview with AL.com, Loyola said he watched with fear as he noticed his fingers turning blue, then black, after his release from jail.

 “It really scared me, and I haven’t been the same since,” he told the outlet.

-Now Loyola is seeking damages against the sheriff’s deputy who handcuffed him and a chance for a jury to hear his case.
-The lawsuit names Jefferson County Sheriff’s Deputy Godber as the defendant.
+Now Loyola is seeking damages against a sheriff’s deputy alleged to have handcuffed him and a chance for a jury to hear his case.
+The lawsuit names Jefferson County sheriff’s deputy “Godber” as the defendant.
 County records list Christopher Godber as a deputy with the office.

 Reached by phone Wednesday, the Jefferson County Sheriff’s Office said it does not comment on pending litigation and declined to discuss the lawsuit.